toddcf/fzha/README.md

   - White bg shadow oval with blurred edges behind ACCORD logo.
 - Fix width of backup bg image.
 - Add mask to darken bg.
+- Add the three call-to-action buttons.
+  - (And their hover and click effects.)
+- Add the awards, etc.

 ### Nav